|Alternate Names for Test:||

 FIBRINOGEN DEGRADATION PRODUCTS

 |Phlebotomist Instructions:||All D-Dimers are handled as urgent specimens.
 If requester has stated that the D-

 Dimer test is urgent then phlebotomy team leader must be contacted by phone (no

 voice messages) so specimen can be handled as a critical specimen & immediate

 |Minimum Sample Volume:||TUBE MUST BE FULL.|

 |Testing Schedule:||Analysed daily|

-moderate or high probability of DVT (VTE) as imaging studies in these groups is
+or high probability of DVT (VTE) as imaging studies in these groups is mandatory.

-patient groups, e.g. pregnancy, active infection, post operative patients,
+groups, e.g. pregnancy, active infection, post operative patients, cancer and the

-cancer and the elderly.
-D-Dimer testing may not be appropriate in these clinical
+elderly.
+D-Dimer testing may not be appropriate in these clinical settings as its

 For any interpretative queries contact the Haematologist.